node-red/node-red-auth-github/.github/ISSUE_TEMPLATE/--bug_report.md

 ---

 <!--
-This issue tracker is for problems with the Node-RED GitHub Auth Plugin, the editor or the core nodes.
+This issue tracker is for problems with the Node-RED GitHub Auth Plugin.

 If your issue is:
   - a general 'how-to' type question,